The Gates of Firestorm Peak: Design

 The Gates of Firestorm Peak incorporates the "Player's Option" rules into the adventure scenario, especially those from Player's Option: Combat & Tactics and Player's Option: Skills & Powers.
-The Gates of Firestorm Peak was designed to be used with both the standard and Player's Option AD&D rules, and adds Player's Option Consideration comments at the end of each description or encounter.
-The Far Realm, a Lovecraftian plane of madness, was created by Bruce Cordell for The Gates of Firestorm Peak.
+The Gates of Firestorm Peak was designed for use the standard Advanced Dungeons & Dragons rules as well as the Player's Option rules and includes comments under the Player's Option Consideration heading at the end of every description and encounter.
+Bruce Cordell created the plane of madness known as Far Realm, inspired by the works of Lovecraft, for The Gates of Firestorm Peak.

 Plot summary

-In The Gates of Firestorm Peak, deep within a mountain, many years ago, the Elder Elves carved out a portal that enabled them to explore new worlds.
-Powered by the Dragon's Tear, a comet on a 27-year cycle, the elves managed to connect directly into an alternate reality.
-The elves are now long gone but the link remains intact and, with the return of the comet, a whole alien world is about to spill out.
+The Gates of Firestorm Peak is an adventure in which the Elder Elves opened a portal many years ago deep inside a mountain, which allowed them to explore new worlds.
+The elves were able to power this portal using the comet called the Dragon's Tear, which appears on a 27-year cycle, and enabled them to connect directly with an alternate reality.
+The elves have been gone for a long time but the link to this alien world remains intact, and as the comet returns that world will spill out.

 The Gates of Firestorm Peak begins in the Shirelands at the village of Longbridge, located in the foothills of the mountain range that contains Firestorm Peak.
 In prehistory, the Elder Elves thrived during a previous Age of the world, and created a magical laboratory under Firestorm Peak where they opened a gate to the Far Realm which opens every 27 years.
 Over time, the bizarre physical laws and alien madness of the other dimension began to warp the areas underneath the mountain.
 Three hundred years ago a colony of duergar settled nearby and became guardians of the corrupted area.
 Decades ago, the evil conjurer Madreus bypassed the duergar and gained mastery of the Far Realm creatures residing in the complex underneath Firestorm Peak.
 In the last five years, he gained control of the duergar, and his studies and experiments have begun to cause manifestations of warped behavior in nature and society to spread beyond the legendary mountain.
 If not stopped by the player characters, the gate will eventually provide Madreus with the energies and allies he needs to bring the Far Realm's madness to the rest of the world.